Cercospora platanicola

 Cercospora platanicola is a fungal plant pathogen.
 It causes leaf spot on the plane-tree.

 During early spring, Cercospora spores are produced in the fruiting bodies of infected leaves.
-It appears as uneven, round tan spots with red and brown haloes that are approximately 0.1 to 1cm large.
+It appears as uneven, round tan spots with red and brown haloes that are approximately 0.1 to 1 cm large.
 Infections of Cercospora are of minor consequence to a tree's health, but may be treated with organic pesticides in the case of a severe outbreak.